A research tool for

 Service members and their families, as well as US Army support services, want a definitive measure of concussion and clear guidelines on when it is safe to return to active duty after a concussion injury.

 Studies with MEG (magnetoencephalography) show results that injured brain tissue in TBI (traumatic brain injury) patients generates abnormal low-frequency activity that MEG can measure and localize.
-That makes MEG a compelling tool for understanding concussion and severity of impact.
+That makes MEG a compelling tool for understanding concussion.

 +358 9 756 2400